jyellick/obc-docs/protocol-spec.md

 }
 ```

-To support application-level ACLs, the fabric's transaction and chaincode specification format
+To support application-level access control lists for controlling chaincode
+invocation, the fabric's transaction and chaincode specification format
 have an additional field to store application-specific metadata.
 This field is depicted in both figures 1, by code-metadata.
 The content of this field is decided
 by the application, at the transaction creation time.